Memories flood back as Franklin school is demolished

 Sander said bricks from the front of the former junior high building will be set aside for residents and alumni to pick up during the demolition process.
 He said the bricks will be piled up in front of the bus garage.

-Sander has told the Dayton Daily News that “buying land gives us room to grow if the district’s anticipated enrollment increase requires us to expand.
+Sander has told the Journal-News that “buying land gives us room to grow if the district’s anticipated enrollment increase requires us to expand.
 For now, we’ll clear the properties and use the space as practice fields.”

 Once the new high school is completed, the building on East Fourth Street will be renovated and become the new middle school.
 The new high school is expected to open in fall 2023 with the middle school opening in fall 2025.
 The three new elementary schools will be constructed at the current Gerke, Schenck and Hunter sites.